straw-hat-team/adr/adrs/0000000001/README.md

 When using these terms in ADRs, they **must** be lower-case and **bold**.
 These terms should not be used in other ways.

+## Assigning ADR Numbers

+The ADR editors are responsible for assigning a number to each ADR when it is accepted as a draft for review.
+Importantly, all ADRs have numbers, not just approved ones.
+The ADR Index clearly delineates which ADRs are approved and binding and which are under discussion.

+Beyond this, ADR numbers are assigned arbitrarily using `nanoid` `limited to 10 character` and `only 0123456789 characters`.

+In general, the editors will generate the next ADR number to assign to a draft ADR.

 ## Referencing ADRs

 When ADRs reference other ADRs, the prosaic text must use the format